The Keeper of the Sheep

 “And David rose up early in the morning, and left the sheep with a keeper, and took, and went, as Jesse had commanded him; and he came to the trench, as the host was going forth to the fight, and shouted for the battle.”

-This character in this verse is very much overlooked.
-The keeper of the Sheep.
-He was never in the spotlight.
-Never did anything huge but was just the faithful keeper of the sheep.
+This character in this verse is very much overlooked: the keeper of the sheep.
+He was never in the spotlight and never did anything huge, but he was the faithful keeper of the sheep.

 That janitor understood something many people miss: even small jobs are part of a bigger mission.
 He wasn’t just sweeping floors—he was playing his part in something historic.

 In the same way, the keeper of the sheep in David’s story didn’t fight Goliath.
 He didn’t stand before Saul.
-But without him, David wouldn’t have been free to obey his father and step into God’s plan.
+But without him, David would not have been free to obey his father and step into God’s plan.

-You may feel like the janitor—or the keeper—but you’re part of something bigger.
+You may feel like the janitor—or the keeper—but you are part of something bigger.
 Be faithful.
 It matters.

 We notice from the verse that it was early in the morning.
 This keeper had to be ready at any time to take over caring for the sheep.
 The keeper was ready at any time for the job.

-Using this idea. we can ask ourselves if we are ready for whatever God has for us.
-As a Preacher I can be ready by studying the bible, and preparing messages, and reading books on preaching.
+Using this idea, we can ask ourselves if we are ready for whatever God has for us.
+As a preacher, I can be ready by studying the Bible, preparing messages, and reading books on preaching.
 Are you ready for whatever God has for you?
-What about the Church.
+What about the church?
 When there is a need or a ministry to fill, are you ready?

 A firefighter doesn’t wait until the fire alarm rings to start getting ready.
 His gear is already laid out.
 His boots are positioned just right, his coat is open and ready to grab, and his helmet is within reach.
 Why?
 Because when the call comes, he can’t afford to waste time.
 He has to be ready in an instant.

 As we know from other stories, David loved and cared for those sheep.
-He wasn't going to leave the job up to just any keeper.
+He was not going to leave the job up to just any keeper.
 This had to be a keeper David trusted.

-Can God trust us to fulfill his plan for our lives?
-Or are we to busy wasting our time on the cares of this world?
-Lets be a Christian that God can trust to fulfill his plan.
+Can God trust us to fulfill His plan for our lives?
+Or are we too busy wasting our time on the cares of this world?
+Let’s be Christians that God can trust to fulfill His plan.

 A young man had worked at a car dealership for just a few weeks when the manager came over and tossed him the keys to a brand-new car.